Sofa bed: Pocket-coil mattress

 Pocket-coil mattresses are mattresses with coils resting inside the base of the mattress.
-Each coil is encased in its own pocket, allowing the mattress to keep its shape over time.
+Each coil is encased in a pocket, allowing the mattress to keep its shape over time.

 Slide-away bed

-A slide-away bed is a type of sofa bed that slides to the wall to form a sofa.
-The mattress is hinged to form a seating surface and back support.
+A slide-away bed is a sofa bed that slides to the wall to form a sofa.
+The mattress is hinged to create a seating surface and back support.
 The bed frame support is a telescoping frame that allows the bed platform to recess below the seating cushion.

 Sleeping chair

 A sleeping chair, armchair bed or chair bed can differ from sleeper sofas or futons in that they are made for a one-person width, which is reflected by them sometimes being referred to as single sofa bed chairs.
-Some sleeping chairs are multifunctional furniture that can function as a chaise longue or recliner when upright.
+Some sleeping chairs are multifunctional furniture that can also function as a chaise longue or recliner when upright.